-Cades Cove Campground is truly in the heart of Great Smoky Mountains National Park.
+Cades Cove Campground is truly in the heart of the Great Smoky Mountains National Park.

 There are 159 campsites within the campground fairly nicely spread out.
-This is the second largest campground in Great Smoky Mountains National Park behind Elkmont Campground.
-While we were there it was fairly busy but too crazy.
+This is the second-largest campground in Great Smoky Mountains National Park behind Elkmont Campground.
+While we were there it was fairly busy but not too crazy.

 The campground has an amazing camp store filled with snacks and other life essentials and camping supplies right near the main entrance.
 Check out the ice cream machine!